oatnewguo/settler-colonialism-lang/texts/README.md

 Brown, Samuel R. (1817) - The western gazetteer; or, emigrant's directory, containing a geographical description of the western states and territories, viz. the states of Kentucky, Indiana, Louisiana, Ohio, Tennessee and Mississippi: and the territories of Illinois, Missouri, Alabama, Michigan, and North-Western
   - https://books.google.com/books?id=i0hSAAAAcAAJ

-Evans, Estwick (1818) - Evans's Pedestrious tour of four thousand miles--1818
+Evans, Estwick (1818) - Evans's pedestrious tour of four thousand miles--1818
   - https://archive.org/details/e00vansspedestriouevanrich
   - footnotes added at end of entire text